There are 1000 things to worry about when setting up your small business but one of the most important things is to operate legally in the country.

 It’s always good to have basic legal knowledge when running a business.
-Here are some major law categories that you need to take care of regardless of the type of business you are running.
+Here are some major small business law categories that you need to take care of regardless of the type of business you are running.

 Company Formation Laws

-There are various pre and post incorporation requirements that you need to complete while setting up your business, starting with registering your company with your regional Registrar of Companies (RoC).
+There are various pre and post-incorporation requirements that you need to complete while setting up your business, starting with registering your company with the Ministry of Corporate Affairs.

 Business Finance Laws

-If you are getting debt financing (borrowing a loan from a bank) you need to get application for loan sanction papers, sanction letter, loan agreement letter and collateral documentation in place.
+If you are getting debt financing (borrowing a loan from a bank) you need to get an application for loan sanction papers, sanction letter, loan agreement letter and collateral documentation in place.

 Tax and Accounting Laws